Starting to clear the path but our visitors will need boots!

 As large an area of new planting as we have had at Burncoose for many years after the east wind last spring felled two huge mature beech and one younger one.
 We then cleared all the laurel up to the old walled garden and will replant a new laurel wind protection hedge further back.
 The two beech stumps were too much for the digger and remain in situ to rot away.
 There will be honey fungus in the area so we have not planted many rhododendrons.
 Some lilacs, Philadelphus and Deutzia to give summer colour.
 Magnolia ‘Caerhays Splendour’ is the centrepiece with Magnolia ‘Raspberry Fun’, Magnolia ‘Antje Zandee’, Magnolia ‘Blue Opal’ and Magnolia ‘Mighty Mouse’ included as well.
 A new kalmia planting too as the tennis court plants are showing their age.
 A mixture of rarities and colour for visitors.
 The other half of the clearing cannot be planted until the tree surgeon finally removes the dying turkey oak which threatens to hit the record sized Magnolia sargentiana var. robusta as you can see here.

-area of new planting
+area of new plantingarea of new plantingarea of new planting

-area of new planting
+area of new plantingarea of new planting

 A bit of pollarding needed on the Magnolia mollicomata hit by the beech trees.